nimiq/developer-center/migration/faqs.md

 Withdrawals are not possible until the PoS chain is operational.
 You can find more details on the withdrawal process for validators [here](/learn/protocol/validators/validators-and-stakers.md).

-#### What can I do if I accidentally selected the wrong validator to pre-stake my NIM to?
+#### Can I switch the validator I have pre-staked my NIM to?

-During the transition phase, there's no option to change your selection.
-However, once the migration ends, you can update your choice and stake to the validator you want.
+Yes, you can switch the validator you have pre-staked to.
+We support switching validators and increasing the NIM stake.
+You cannot remove or decrease the pre-stake; however, if you want to remove your NIM, you can do it after the transition.